Baryte: Names and history

 The radiating form, sometimes referred to as Bologna Stone, attained some notoriety among alchemists for specimens found in the 17th century near Bologna by Vincenzo Casciarolo.
 These became phosphorescent upon being calcined.

 Carl Scheele determined that baryte contained a new element in 1774, but could not isolate barium, only barium oxide.
 Johan Gottlieb Gahn also isolated barium oxide two years later in similar studies.
 Barium was first isolated by electrolysis of molten barium salts in 1808 by Sir Humphry Davy in England.

+Baryte was called tuf blanc, or also tiff, in Missouri by the local French population, and when it was initially found, it was often discarded as efforts focused on lead mining.
+By the late nineteenth century, however, it became valuable with the rise of the petroleum industry.
+Near Potosi, historical records indicate that Creole piocheurs and their families would dig it from shallow pits until a mechanized process was introduced in the twentieth century.

 The American Petroleum Institute specification API 13/ISO 13500, which governs baryte for drilling purposes, does not refer to any specific mineral, but rather a material that meets that specification.
 In practice, however, this is usually the mineral baryte.

 The term "primary barytes" refers to the first marketable product, which includes crude baryte (run of mine) and the products of simple beneficiation methods, such as washing, jigging, heavy media separation, tabling, and flotation.
 Most crude baryte requires some upgrading to minimum purity or density.
 Baryte that is used as an aggregate in a "heavy" cement is crushed and screened to a uniform size.
 Most baryte is ground to a small, uniform size before it is used as a filler or extender, an addition to industrial products, in the production of barium chemicals, or as a weighting agent in petroleum well drilling mud.